IDM-SP-2021/contract-book/docs/ux/uxresearch.md

 ### User Interviews Takeaways

--Families are obviously, extremely diverse.
+- Families are obviously, extremely diverse.
--We must take into account families of 2 or 100+.
+- We must take into account families of 2 or 100+.
--Social Media apps can have too much noise, spam and invasive ads which makes finding specific images or things hard.
+- Social Media apps can have too much noise, spam and invasive ads which makes finding specific images or things hard.
--Users are looking for a streamlined, simplified way to store and share things with only specific people, their family.
+- Users are looking for a streamlined, simplified way to store and share things with only specific people, their family.
--Users would never post their children on Facebook, so the privacy of Afiye was welcoming.
+- Users would never post their children on Facebook, so the privacy of Afiye was welcoming.

 ### Usability Testing Takeaways